Born in Urbino, Italy on February 16th, 1979, Rossi was riding bikes from

 After a torrid two seasons, Valentino Rossi returned to winning form in 2008 and recaptured the MotoGP™ title.
 The Italian won nine races - equal to his first season with Yamaha in 2004 - and stood on the podium at 16 out of 18 rounds.
 Notable highlights in an exceptional year included a seventh straight win at Mugello, a titanic duel with Casey Stoner in Laguna Seca, where Rossi had never previously won, and a historic victory at hurricanestruck Indianapolis.
 Rossi eventually took the title in the best possible way, with a victory at Yamaha’s home track in Japan, with three races to go.
 It was his eighth career title and his third with Yamaha.

 2009 saw Valentino Rossi cross more milestones in his incredible career and take a ninth world championship title, his fourth with Yamaha.
 He showed that after fourteen years of racing in the World Championship he is still the best rider of his generation and worthy of his crown.
-The Italian hero took six wins in a season that saw him and his rivals all make mistakes at times, as they pushed each other to unexpectedly great heights.
-Rossi’s battle with his teammate Jorge Lorenzo reached epic proportions with the Battle of Barcelona due to go down in history as one of the greatest ever, Rossi triumphing with an audacious last-corner move that saw him win by just thousandths of a second.
-His incredible run of Mugello victories came to an end but he made up for it with a perfect performance at his home track of Misano when he also took one of his seven pole positions.
+Rossi’s battle with his teammate Jorge Lorenzo reached epic proportions with ‘the Battle of Barcelona’ due to go down in history as one of the greatest ever, Rossi triumphing with an audacious last-corner move that saw him win by just thousandths of a second.
+His incredible run of Mugello victories came to an end but he made up for it with a perfect performance at his home track of Misano where he also took one of his seven pole positions.
 His victory in Holland was the 100th win of his career, further proof, if any is needed, that he truly is one of the greats.
 He finally secured the title at Sepang with several races still to run.

-2010 proved to be one of the toughest of his career with Yamaha.
-The then World Champion suffered a fall in practice at Mugello, breaking his leg and effectively ending any hopes of challenging his then team-mate Lorenzo for the title.
+2010 was a challenge.
+The then World Champion suffered a fall in practice at Mugello, breaking his leg and effectively ending any hopes of fighting against teammate Lorenzo for the title.
 As the season drew to a close, he made a comeback to score several podiums and a race win in Malaysia, wrapping up 2010 in third position despite having missed a total of four races.
-To the disappointment of Yamaha race fans the world over, it was at this point that the Italian chose to embark on a new adventure, leaving Yamaha for a two-year stint at Ducati.
+To the disappointment of Yamaha race fans the world over, it was at this point that the Italian chose to embark on a new adventure, leaving Yamaha for a twoyear stint at Ducati.

-The 2013 season proved to be a big challenge for the 34 year-old rider, Rossi finding it a big task to get to grips with the new qualifying system and the evolution of the Bridgestone tyres on the YZR-M1.
+The 2013 season proved to be a trying period, Rossi finding it a big task to get to grips with the new qualifying system and the evolution of the Bridgestone tyres on the YZR-M1.
 Despite this, he made a welcome return to the top step of the podium with a victory in Assen and added a total of six podium finishes to his end of year tally.

 Rossi was as enthusiastic as ever as he embarked on his ninth season with Yamaha in 2014.
 Looking to shake things up and get a fresh perspective, the Italian took a big chance and opted to start the season with a new Crew Chief.
 Bringing Silvano Galbusera into the team proved to be smart choice, the crew adapting quickly and working well together to achieve some impressive results.
 Rossi became a regular podium finisher and then made the extra step, sending his home crowd wild at the Misano circuit with a superb victory, a feat he was to repeat later in the year with a second win at Phillip Island to secure second in the final world standings.

-As a result of this Yamaha one-two, Rossi not only helped hand Yamaha the Triple Crown (Rider, Team and Manufacturer’s Title).
+Though Rossi is still chasing his tenth World Championship Title, he is already known as one of the greatest of all time.
 He equals Mike Hailwood and Carlo Ubbiali, who both wrote nine titles to their names in all classes, only Giacomo Agostini and Angel Nieto have more.
-Furthermore, with 53 wins from 171 races Rossi remains the most successful Yamaha racer of all time since he joined the Japanese factory, with 13 more wins to his name than Jorge Lorenzo, who is Yamaha’s next most successful rider, and finally Rossi is the only rider to win premier class titles in five different types of motorcycles (500cc 4-cylinder two-stroke, 990cc 5-cylinder four-stroke, Yamaha 990cc 4-cylinder four-stroke, Yamaha 800cc 4-cylinder four-stroke and a Yamaha 1000cc 4-cylinder four-stroke).
+Furthermore, with 55 wins from 189 races Rossi remains the most successful Yamaha racer of all time since he joined the Japanese factory.
+Finally Rossi is the only rider to win premier class titles on five different types of motorcycles (500cc 4-cylinder two-stroke, 990cc 5-cylinder four-stroke, Yamaha 990cc 4-cylinder four-stroke, Yamaha 800cc 4-cylinder four-stroke and a Yamaha 1000cc 4-cylinder four-stroke).

 contested in total